How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 SharePoint Online PnP PowerShell to Delete a Site Collection

-Here is how to delete a particular site collection in SharePoint Online using PnP PowerShell: Specify the site’s URL per your tenant.
+Here is how to delete a site from SharePoint using PnP PowerShell:

 #Config Variables